akuznetsova/spf-2024/bibliography/index.md

 (Optional Paragraph: Questions you had while reading, salient connections to other papers we've talked about)
 ```
+[Peter Goldreich and Scott Tremaine,1980] (https://articles.adsabs.harvard.edu/pdf/1980ApJ...241..425G)
+*Disk-satellite interaction*
+If you love derivations and looking at long pages of math, you are absolutely going to love this paper.
+If you don’t enjoy those things, you still enjoy this paper for the information it provides, specifically the authors of the paper evaluating the transfer of angular momentum and energy between a disk and satellite.
+They manage to do this using two different methods and making reasonable assumptions.
+Don’t let the pages of math ward you off of this paper, it’s surprisingly easy to follow, and the authors do a pretty good job of laying out what it is they are doing.

+This is related protoplanetary disks and angular momentum, which we covered in class.

 [Hutton et. al, 2015](https://ui.adsabs.harvard.edu/abs/2015MNRAS.452.1412H/abstract)
 *Variations of the dust properties of M82 with galactocentric distance*